Frequently Asked Questions

 The Music Together in-school curriculum can be offered in any early learning setting, including pre-kindergarten programs; Head Start classrooms; childcare centers; in-home care; and public, parochial, and independent schools.

-There are nine rotating song collections in total, with three song collections available each academic year.
-Each collection contains 25 songs, rhythmic chants, and instrumental play-alongs.
+There are three year-long rotating song collections in total.
+Each collection contains 44 songs, rhythmic chants, and instrumental play-alongs.

 The in-school curriculum is designed to serve children from birth through and including kindergarten.
 Some schools have used the program with first-graders.
 Contact us to learn more.